 What can burnout lead to?

-For caregivers, burnout can not only impact their own quality of life, but have a major impact on the lives of the people they are caring for too.
+For informal caregivers and professional carers, burnout can not only impact their own quality of life, but have a major impact on the lives of the people they are caring for too.

 Because of the impact it has on your concentration and energy levels, Burnout can reduce the speed and way in which you react in an emergency.
-It could make you more dependant on drugs or alcohol, which is likely to cause a lack of clarity and harm your ability to make decisions.
-And, it can influence how you feel about the person you’re looking after too – for example, you may become impatient or irritated by them.
+It could make you more dependent on caffeine or even alcohol, which is likely to cause a lack of clarity and harm your ability to make decisions.
+And, it can influence how you feel about the person you’re looking after too – for example, you may find yourself becoming more impatient or irritated by them.

 Burnout is caused by continuous stressors which create a vicious cycle of negative emotions.
-Over time, this often lead to lower self-esteem and lack of confidence.
-In extreme cases, people may experience some post traumatic stress (PTSD) type symptoms too, such as nightmares or anxiety.
+Over time, this may lead to lower self-esteem and lack of confidence.
+In extreme cases, people may experience some post-traumatic stress (PTSD) type symptoms too, such as nightmares or anxiety.

 Can you fully recover from burnout?

-Despite the name, burnout isn’t permanent and with the right treatment and support people can make a full recovery.
-For most people, recovery can take upwards of a year, and involves creating mental distance from the source of stress.
-For caregivers, this usually means getting someone to share or take over the caring responsibilities, or creating a healthier schedule with more opportunities to take time away.
+Despite the name, burnout isn’t permanent and with the right treatment and support, people can make a full recovery.
+For most people, recovery can take upwards of a year and involves creating mental distance from the source of stress.
+For caregivers, this may mean getting someone to share or take over the caring responsibilities, or creating a healthier schedule with more opportunities to take time away.

 Seeking support with your caring responsibilities isn’t always easy, but there are initiatives out there that can help ease some of the strain –particularly if cost is a worry.

 Carer’s allowance, attendance allowance, and local authority funding are just some forms of government support you may be eligible for.
-Together, these kinds of payments can really add up and help cover the cost of things like respite care – giving you a complete break from caring for a few days or a couple of weeks throughout the year.
+Together, these kinds of payments can really add up and help cover the financial cost of things like respite care – giving you a complete break from caring for a few days or a couple of weeks throughout the year.

 Recovery from burnout can take time and effort.
 However it’s important to remember that recovery can not only drastically improve your quality of life, but that of the person you’re caring for too.